rerdavies/pipedal/docs/index.md

         Integration with Tone3000.com services for easy downloading of Neural Amp Modeler A2 models and IIRs.</li>
         <li style="margin-bottom: 8px">
         A new Channel Routing dialog for global routing of auxiliary input channels, and unprocessed re-amp output channels.</li>
+        <li>Install Pipedal as a Progressive Web Application (PWA), which allows you to launch Pipedal from your desktop as a native desktop application.
+(A nice feature if you are accessing Pipedal from an Apple device).</li>
         <li style="margin-bottom: 8px">
         Many other minor features, improvements, and bug fixes.</li>
         </ul>